TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-dão-river-bike-tour-1.md

 ## Very easy and to relax Bicycle tour in The North of Portugal

-In 2011 a railroad called Ecopista do Dão between Viseu, in the center of Portugal, and Santa Comba Dão, was opened as a bike and walking route.
-This route as 49 km and it is a very easy route.
-The landscape is very beautiful, with mountains views and valleys covered with cork, cork oaks and chestnut trees.
-Small villages and some vineyards are also part of this route.
-Some other highlights of this area are the river beach and the chance to visit Tondela city
+Tâmega Ecopista was decommissioned since the year 1990.
+This old rail trail, transformed in a a cycling path, as 40 km and connects Arco do Baúlhe to Amarante.
+Start the trip with a view to the title panels from 1940 on the Arco do Baúlhe train station.
+The Historic center in Amarante, the vineyards and the forest so unique in the Northern region will be a surprise.

 Note that this route can be very monotonous if you are an experience cyclist.
 If you ever cycle an old rail trail transformed in a cycling path you can know what to expect.
 This is a very good route for families with children, for people that is starting to cycle or just to know more about the region.
+This is a decent bike tour so the effort to do it will be few.

-It is optional to add 1 more day route to your package.
-This route of 46 km goes from Nelas do Santa Comba Dão, and it is a moderate route, where it is possible to cycle near the river in dirt roads with some loose stones.
-It is possible to adapt the route to cycle in the road where the traffic is few.
-Some of the areas that might spark your interest during the day are the Nelas city, the Prehistoric Circuit where is possible to explore the Dolmens, Orcs and Menhir , and the Mondego river.
+To have a more relaxing and more time to explore the area 3 different options are offerd in this package.

 **Itinerary Supported Bike tour:**

-**Day 1:** Viseu - Santa Comba dão: 49 km
+**Day 1:** Arco do Baúlhe - Amarante: 40 km

 **Itinerary Self guided bike tour Option 1:**

-**Day 1:** Transfer from Porto to Viseu:
+**Day 1:** Transfer from Porto to Arco do Baúlhe:

-* Viseu - Santa Comba Dão: 49 km
+* Arco do Baúlhe - Amarante: 40 km

 **Day 2:** Trasnfer back to Porto